 To raise funds on a property which currently has no mortgage on it or for business purposes, please speak to your Business Development Manager.

-A first charge will be taken over the property being remortgaged as security for the mortgage borrowing.
+A Standard Security (Scotland) / First Legal Charge (England) will be taken over the property as security for the mortgage borrowing.

 Early Repayment Charges

 If you make overpayments of 10% or more of the loan amount in any 12 month rolling period during the initial period, and depending on which mortgage your customer has, the charges apply as follows:

 - For our 3-year mortgage, the charge will be equivalent to 3% of the outstanding balance amount in year 1 and 2 and 2% in year 3.

 - For our 5-year mortgage, the charge will be:

 o 5% of the outstanding balance in the 1st year

 o 4% of the outstanding balance in the 2nd year

 o 3% of the outstanding balance in years 3 & 4